WeblateOrg/weblate/docs/workflows.rst

 .. note::

-    Depending on Weblate configuration, the setting might not be available to you.
+    Depending on your Weblate configuration, the setting might not be available.
     For example on Hosted Weblate this is not available for projects hosted for free.

 .. _source-quality-gateway: